maths/moodle-qtype_stack/doc/en/Installation/Testing_installation.md

 * Can PHP call Maxima?
 No, then see below.
 * Graph plotting.
 Are auto-generated plots being created correctly?
 There should be two different graphs.
 If not, check the gnuplot settings, and directory permissions.

+The CAS-debug option in the STACK settings will provide a very verbose output which is indispensable at this stage.
+Turn this off for production servers, as it is wasteful of storage, particularly when caching results.

-If PHP does not connect to Maxima then this checklist might help.
+If PHP does not connect to Maxima then please see the "Troubleshooting" section below.

-1. Maxima version.
-If you have installed more than one version of Maxima on your machine you will probably need to choose one explicitly.
-2. If you get the following error `loadfile: failed to load /usr/share/maxima/5.32.1/share/draw/draw.lisp` then remove the optional libraries from `Load optional Maxima libraries:`.
-Set this to blank and re-try the healthcheck.

 ## Maxima optional packages